🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 The 2026 Georgia Wine Highway features 44 participating wineries spread across multiple regions of the state.
 Use the interactive 2026 GA Wine Highway map to explore each region, see driving distances, and click through to full trip planning guides.

-- ADDITIONAL (41 wineries): Click the top left map legend to add more Georgia wineries to the interactive map (these do not have a 2026 Wine Highway offer)
+• ADDITIONAL (41 wineries): Click the top left map legend to see more Georgia wineries on the interactive map (these are the wineries without a 2026 Wine Highway offer)

 As you browse the map, click the winery pins to see: